Last Updated: february 2026

 Panel & Rail Attachment

-- Attach rails first to posts using screws or brackets.
+- Attach rails to posts first using screws or brackets; this forms the skeleton everything else hangs on.

-- Ensure panels are level and spaced correctly.
+- Ensure panels are level and spaced consistently—small gaps allow for some movement without buckling.

 Gate Construction